H-IAAC/sumo_data_synthesis/README.md

-# `Classificação de Comportamento de Motoristas a partir da Análise de Dados Inerciais`
+# `Inertial Data Synthesis of Drivers with Mutiple Behavioral Patterns`
-> Descrição do projeto, objetivos e intenções de uso
+# `Síntese de Dados Inerciais de Motoristas com Diferentes Padrões de Comportamento`

 This project was developed as part of the Cognitive Architectures research line from the Hub for Artificial Intelligence and Cognitive Architectures (H.IAAC) of the State University of Campinas (UNICAMP).